Call For Proposals

 - Clarity and appropriateness of the learning objectives for the session

-- Effectiveness and appropriateness of active learning and audience engagement strategies
+- Effectiveness and appropriateness of proposed active learning and audience engagement strategies

-- Faculty members, instructors, or students as co-presenters
+- Faculty members, full-time instructors, or students as co-presenters

 - Quality, clarity, and economy of the written proposal

 - Team involvement, from one or more institutions